Kilchoman Club Release 9th Edition (2020)

 It is only through the new and separately operated second pair of stills, which were put into operation in 2019, that Kilchoman now has the possibility to produce genuine unpeated whisky in the future, but also to experiment with higher peating levels, etc.

 “We only filled a handful of casks with unpeated 100% Islay spirit over the past 15 years and it was always going to be fascinating how they developed differently from the usually peated malt.
-Although faint notes of peated spirit from the previous sprit runs can be found in the whisky, it is overridden on the palate with strong spice, bold fruits and coastal flavours” Anthony Wills, Kilchoman Founder and Master Distillery.
+Although faint notes of peated spirit from the previous sprit runs can be found in the whisky, it is overridden on the palate with strong spice, bold fruits and coastal flavours” Anthony Wills, Kilchoman Founder and Master Distiller.